ebreeze/classicsputsimply/README.md

 ## About

 Classics-Put-Simply is an educational project designed to make classic legends, stories, and fairy tales highly accessible.
 It aims to provide valuable language development stimuli for children with language deficits, hearing impairments, as well as those growing up in multilingual environments.
-The project utilizes a RESTful API to serve simplified classic content, focusing on clarity and ease of understanding.
+The project provides a REST API to deliver story content.

 ## Getting Started